LOADING ...

 was better.

-and stuff like that And they didn't have houses
+and stuff like that And didn't have houses like

-we got now, bathrooms and stuff.
+we got now, with and stuff.
 They built little

 out back.
 And late at night, maybe a kid would